signalbash/how_are_we_stranded_here/README.rst

 RSeQC

-It also requires a transcriptome annotation (.fasta file - e.g. ensembl's *.cdna.fasta, or a prebuilt kallisto index), and a corresponding gtf.
+It also requires a transcriptome annotation (.fasta file - e.g. ensembl's .cdna.fasta, or a prebuilt kallisto index), and a corresponding gtf.

-Note: Sometimes pseudoalignments will not work with newer versions of kallisto.
+Sometimes pseudoalignments will not work with newer versions of kallisto.
 If this is an issue, we suggest downgrading to 0.44.0.

 Installation
 ------------